 Cell culture

-AR42J tumor cells somatostatin receptor (SSTR)-positive exocrine rat pancreatic cancer cells, ECACC 93100618) (Hofsli et al. 2002) were purchased from Health Protection Agency Culture Collections (Salisbury, U.K.).
-The cells were cultured in RPMI-1640 cell culture medium supplemented with 1% fetal calf serum (FCS), l-glutamine and antibiotics.
+AR42J tumor cells (a somatostatin receptor (SSTR)-positive exocrine rat pancreatic cancer cell line, ECACC 93100618) (Hofsli et al. 2002) were purchased from Health Protection Agency Culture Collections (Salisbury, U.K.).
+The cells were cultured in RPMI-1640 cell culture medium supplemented with 20% fetal calf serum (FCS), l-glutamine and antibiotics.

 Cell uptake and internalization experiments

-Purpose: The aim of these in vitro studies was to verify if [155Tb]Tb-DOTATOC undergoes SSTR-specific cellular uptake and internalization in AR42J cells, prior to in vivo studies.
+Purpose: The aim of these in vitro studies was to verify if [155Tb]Tb-DOTATOC undergoes SSTR-specific cellular uptake and internalization in AR42J cells.

-Methods: DOTATOC dissolved in Milli-Q water at the concentration of 1 mM, was radiolabeled with terbium-155 following the same procedure used for the determination of the chemical purity, up to a molar activity of 20 MBq/nmol.
-The radioligand obtained at a purity ≥99%, was readily diluted and used for the preclinical evaluation without further purification.
+Methods: DOTATOC, dissolved in Milli-Q water at the concentration of 1 mM, was radiolabeled with terbium-155 following the same procedure used for the determination of the chemical purity, up to a molar activity of 20 MBq/nmol.
+The radiopeptide obtained at a radiochemical purity ≥99%, was readily diluted and used for the preclinical evaluation without further purification.
 Uptake and internalization studies were carried out according to a previously published procedure (Borgna et al. 2021).
-AR42J cells were seeded in poly-L-lysine-coated 12-well-plates at the density of 1,000,000 cells/2 mL and grown overnight (37 °C, 5% CO2).
+AR42J tumor cells were seeded in poly-L-lysine-coated 12-well-plates at the density of 1,000,000 cells/2 mL and grown overnight (37 °C, 5% CO2).
 [155Tb]Tb-DOTATOC, prepared at the molar activity of 20 MBq/nmol, was added (15 kBq, 25 μL, 0.75 pmol per well, diluted to 1 mL in RPMI-1640 containing 1% FCS, l-glutamine and antibiotics) to the cells.
 Some wells were co-incubated with 1 mL 0.1 mM DOTATOC to check for specific uptake.
-After incubation for 2 and 4 h at 37 °C, the cells were washed three times with 1 mL ice-cold PBS to determine the total uptake of the radiolabeled compound.
-The internalized fraction was determined in other wells where the cells were washed with 1 mL ice-cold PBS, incubated for 30 min with acidic stripping buffer (1 mL 0.05 M glycine stripping buffer in 100 mM NaCl, pH 2.8) followed by an additional wash step with ice-cold PBS.
-After those steps, cells were lysed adding 1 mL of NaOH (1 M) to each well.
+After incubation for 2 and 4 h at 37 °C, the cells were rinsed three times with 1 mL ice-cold PBS to determine the total uptake of the radiopeptide.
+The internalized fraction was determined in other wells where the cells were rinsed with 1 mL ice-cold PBS, incubated for 30 min with acidic stripping buffer (1 mL 0.05 M glycine stripping buffer in 100 mM NaCl, pH 2.8) followed by an additional rinsing step with ice-cold PBS.
+After those steps, the tumor cells were lysed by adding 1 mL NaOH (1 M) to each well.
 The cell suspensions were transferred to 4-mL tubes for measurement in a γ-counter (Perkin Elmer, Wallac Wizard 1480).
-For the estimation of the proteins’ concentration, a Micro BCA Protein Assay (Pierce, Thermo Scientific) was performed.
+For the estimation of the protein concentration, a Micro BCA Protein Assay (Pierce, Thermo Scientific) was performed.
 The measured radioactivity with the γ-counter was then standardized to the average content of protein in a single well.
 The experiments were performed in sextuplicates (n=1) and graphs were prepared using GraphPad Prism software (version 8).

 Results: DOTATOC was successfully radiolabeled with terbium-155 at 20 MBq/nmol obtaining a radiolabeling yield > 95%.
-In vitro cell uptake and internalization studies using this radiolabeled compound showed specific uptake in SSTR-positive tumor cells (Fig. S9).
+In vitro cell uptake and internalization studies using this radiopeptide showed specific uptake in SSTR-positive tumor cells (Fig. S9).
 Moreover, the results were comparable to previously published results obtained with the respective 177Lu-labeled versions (Borgna et al. 2021).
-The cell uptake and internalization of [155Tb]Tb-DOTATOC were 13 ± 1% and 11 ± 1% of total added activity, respectively, after 4 h (Fig. S9a).
-In cells blocked with an excess of DOTATOC, the uptake was <1% of the added activity (Fig. S9b).
+The cell uptake and internalization of [155Tb]Tb-DOTATOC were 13 ± 1% and 11 ± 1% of total added activity, respectively, after 4 h (Fig. S10a).
+In cells blocked with an excess of DOTATOC, the uptake was <1% of the added activity (Fig. S10b).